test-fullautomation/robotframework-tutorial/100_variables_and_datatypes/doc_src/tutorial-03.robot.rst

    log_scalar    ${dict_val}[key_2][subkey_21][subsubkey_212]
    log_scalar    ${dict_val}[key_2][subkey_21][subsubkey_213]

 *Be aware of: No quotes are used here around the key names.
-In json it's different: Quotes are required.*
+In JSON it's different: Quotes are required.*

 Like in: